hcilab/wams/README.md

 ### Grouped items

 Sometimes you need to spawn several items and then move or drag them together.
-To do that easily, you can use the `spawnGroup` method:
+To do that easily, you can use the `createGroup` method:

 ```javascript
 const items = [];